adamfisk/LittleProxy/performance/README.md

 ## Methodology

-Tests are always run starting with a cold back-end and proxy.
+Tests should always be run starting with a cold back-end, proxy and JMeter.

 1. Run `./perfServer.bash` to start a test web server on port 9000 (Jetty)
 2. Start your proxy on port 8080 (for LittleProxy, `./run.bash`)